Indefinite Integrals Introduction

 x2 + C.

 Evaluating an indefinite integral is the same thing as thinking backwards to find an antiderivative or finding the general solution to a differential equation.
-You find the simplest function whose derivative is what you want, and stick " + C" on the end.
+We find the simplest function whose derivative is what we want, and stick "+ C" on the end.

 Techniques of integration are methods we can use to find antiderivatives and indefinite integrals.
 Since the FTC allows us to evaluate a definite integral using an antiderivative of the integrand, these techniques are also useful for finding definite integrals.
 We have to be extra-careful when evaluating definite integrals, since the limits of integration make things more complicated.